13 Types of Pitbull Dog Breeds & Their Differences (With Pictures)

 The Pynat is an easily identifiable Pitbull because unlike its counterparts, it has a thin (yet still quite muscular) build.
 Originally used as a hunting dog, Pynats have a friendly demeanor and are both alert and intelligent.
 Its coat also differs, as it is usually brownish or tawny with streaks of another color.

 - Related Read: 6 Best Brushes for Pitbulls

 Also known as a Pitmation, the Spike Pitbull is a result of breeding a Dalmatian with a Pitbull.
 Commonly, the breed will have white or light fur with black or dark spots, however, this can vary.
-They are a friendly, quiet, energetic, and playful dog, making them perfect for families with children.
+They are friendly, quiet, energetic, and playful dogs, making them perfect for families with children.

 Whether you adopt the more common American Pitbull Terrier or a rarer breed such as the Cobra, Pynat, or Monster Blue, you’re sure to enjoy many happy years with your loyal, playful, and active new friend.